RFM considers sustainability as part of the management and operation of assets.

-The case studies presented on the right-hand side of this page provide examples of initiatives RFM has undertaken in FY21 and those which are planned for FY22.
+The case studies presented on the right-hand side of this page provide examples of initiatives RFM has undertaken in FY21 and FY22.

 RFF leases require operators to use appropriate agricultural production methods.
 These include farm management methods to minimise environmental impact, protect biodiversity, manage water and sustain soil health.
 Wherever practical, the Responsible Entity as manager of the Fund promotes:

-- Monitoring of industry developments and adopting farm management practices that incorporate the latest research findings and technologies to minimise environmental impact, protect biodiversity and better use natural resources;
+- monitoring industry developments and adopting farm management practices that incorporate the latest research findings and technologies to minimise environmental impact, protect biodiversity and better use natural resources,

-- Water management practices that consider and manage water quality and minimise run-off;
+- using water management practices that consider and manage water quality and minimise run-off,

-- Use of communication technologies to access water-use data remotely; and, assisting with optimal water use, adoption of nutrient management practices that improve long-term soil health;
+- using communication technologies to access water-use data remotely; and, assisting with optimal water use, adoption of nutrient management practices that improve long-term soil health,

-- Pest and weed management requiring the use of chemicals occurs in a safe and environmentally responsible manner; and
+- ensuring pest and weed management requiring the use of chemicals occurs in a safe and environmentally responsible manner,

-- Lessees and personnel who understand and are focused on sustainable farming principles and adhere to environmental legislation and regulations.
+- considering lessees and personnel who understand and are focused on sustainable farming principles and adhere to environmental legislation and regulations.

 RFM leases or operates some of the assets of RFF.
-During FY21 RFM updated it’s Environmental Policy including a commitment to seek to undertake activities, particularly farming activities, in a sustainable manner.
-This includes identifying ways to utilise natural resources more efficiently and minimise the impact our production systems have on the environment.
+During FY21, RFM updated its Environmental Policy including a commitment to seek to undertake activities, particularly farming activities, in a sustainable manner.
+This includes identifying ways to use natural resources more efficiently and minimise the impact our production systems have on the environment.
 A summary of some of the specific actions include:

-- Nutrient management practices improving long term soil health, and avoiding over grazing of pastures;
+- using nutrient management practices that improve long-term soil health, and avoiding over-grazing of pastures,

-- Disposing of waste responsibly and utilising progressive farming practices to minimise environmental damage; and
+- disposing of waste responsibly and using progressive farming practices to minimise environmental damage,

 Environmental case studies